 Dumbbell Deadlift

-Dumbbell deadlifts fit well into strength, hypertrophy, and general fitness programs.
-When performed with controlled form and a neutral spine, they provide an effective way to build total-body strength while maintaining joint-friendly loading.
+Dumbbell Deadlifts fit well into strength, hypertrophy, and general fitness programs.
+They work as a primary lift for beginners developing pulling patterns or as an accessory movement for experienced lifters seeking higher-rep posterior chain work.
+When performed with a neutral spine and controlled tempo, they provide an effective way to build total-body strength while keeping the loading joint-friendly.

 - Stand with your feet shoulder-width apart, toes pointed forward, with a dumbbell positioned on the outside of each foot.